JoanStinson/SpaceInvaders/README.md

 # Space Invaders

-A Space Invaders remake using SDL and C++ done in one week.
+A Space Invaders remake using SDL and C++ done in one week..

 <p align="center">
   <a>